luozhaoyu/luozhaoyu.github.io/_posts/2014-11-19-supervised-learning.md

 - Error = 0.5 * sum[(TEACHi - f(sum(Wi,j * f(sum(Wj,k * OUTk))))) ** 2]

 ##### [Delta rule] (http://en.wikipedia.org/wiki/Delta_rule)
+In machine learning, the delta rule is a gradient descent learning rule for updating the weights of the inputs to artificial neurons in single-layer neural network.

-For a single-layer network, its derivative of the error becomes the Delta Rule
+In single-layer network, its Delta Rule is the derivative of the error

 Can improve by:

 1. decreasing threshold
 - if OUTj < 0: then lessen reduce the weight on this "negative" evidence

 #### Weight Space (one point in weight space labels **all** points in feature space)
-* 算Error on TRAIN在weight上的微分，得到slope
+* the space of all possible values of all of the neuron's weights
+* the *gradient descent* is performed in weight space

 #### Four Views of Hidden Units (not disjoint)
 1. perceptron